 The first waterfall

-Drones are not a good item to bring in the jungle.
+Drones are not a good item to bring into the jungle.

 I wasn’t in the clearest headspace that day, evidently by all the mistakes I’d already made, and before I knew it I had crashed my drone in the jungle.
 It was difficult enough to walk on the path, let alone in the actual jungle, so after a while, I was about to give up and surrender my drone to the jungle of Panama.